Round Annapurna Trek 18 Days

 - All expenses of the staffs (Guides/Porters) assisting you that includes food, accommodation, salary, insurance, equipment during your travel period.

 - All necessary ground transportation.

-- Three nights'3* accommodation in Kathmandu and 1 night accommodation in Pokhara.
+- Three nights'3* accommodation in Kathmandu and one-night accommodation in Pokhara.

 - Medical supplies like First Aid Kit.